F-Stack/f-stack/dpdk/doc/guides/cryptodevs/aesni_mb.rst

 * Chained mbufs are not supported.
 * Only in-place is currently supported (destination address is the same as source address).
+* RTE_CRYPTO_AEAD_AES_GCM only works properly when the multi-buffer library is 0.51.0 or newer.

 Installation